 Are you looking for some Cotopaxi National Park facts?
 One of the top destinations in Ecuador is Cotopaxi National Park.
-Located only an hour and a half from Quito in the Ecuadorian Andes, this national treasure is home to the beautiful green landscapes, lots of wildlife, and of course the world-famous Cotopaxi Volcano.
+It is located only an hour and a half from Quito in the Ecuadorian Andes.
+This national treasure is home to the beautiful green landscapes, lots of wildlife, and of course the world-famous Cotopaxi Volcano.
 But what else, you may ask, makes this place so special?

 What is Cotopaxi famous for?

 Cotopaxi is home to wild horses, vibrant blooming flowers, and of course, towering over everything, Cotopaxi Volcano.
-This iconic volcano is known for its picture-perfect cone shape and perfectly symmetrical show cap that basically is the image we all have in our minds when we think of the ‘ideal volcano.’
+This iconic volcano is known for its picture-perfect cone shape and perfectly symmetrical show cap.
+It is basically is the image we all have in our minds when we think of the ‘ideal volcano.’